Micah Garen: Kidnapping ordeal

 Garen spent months in Iraq documenting the "systematic dismantling" of the nation's cultural and archaeological legacy, according to one report.
 On August 13, 2004, while he was in a market taking photographs with a regular camera, Garen and his Iraqi translator, Amir Doshi, were kidnapped by Shia extremists and they were held hostage in Nasiriya in southern Iraq.
-On August 19, a video aired on al-Jazeera in which Garen appeared sitting on the floor in front of masked insurgents with weapons making demands for his release.
+On August 19, a video aired on al-Jazeera in which Garen appeared sitting on the floor in front of masked armed insurgents making demands for his release.
 The kidnapping story drew international media attention.
 During the captivity, there was a strong behind-the-scenes effort to encourage Iraqi authority figures to secure his release, partially by his partner, Marie-Helene Carleton, Garen's sister Eva Garen, as well as people within Yale University, where Garen's father is a professor.
 His captors eventually turned Garen and his translator over to representatives of Moqtada al-Sadr in Nasiriya, unharmed, on August 22, 2004.
 He said he was very thankful to the cleric and his aides for their efforts at getting him released.
 After being released, he said he wanted to stay in Iraq to continue with his documentary project.

-A week before his kidnapping, Garen and Doshi investigated Italian army reports of a car bomb that had been shot at in Nasiriyah and exploded during fighting between the Medhi Army and the Italian military.
+A week before his kidnapping, Garen and Doshi investigated Italian army reports of a car bomb in Nasiriyah that had been shot at in Nasiriyah and exploded during fighting between the Medhi Army and the Italian military.
 They found that the reported car bomb was not a car bomb, but an ambulance with five civilians who had been killed, including a pregnant woman who was being taken to a hospital north of the city.
 Garen and Doshi conducted interviews with the ambulance driver who survived and the hospital that dispatched the ambulance, as well as filmed the bodies in the morgue, and the remains of the ambulance on the bridge.
-They gave parts of their footage to an Italian TV channel staying on the Italian base in Nasiriyah, as the TV station was unable to travel into Nasiriyah and investigate themselves.
-Italian television aired the story and it cause a huge uproar, as it was the first time the Italian military had been accused of wrongdoing in Iraq.
+They gave parts of their footage to an Italian TV channel staying on the Italian base in Nasiriyah, as the TV station crew was unable to travel into Nasiriyah and investigate themselves.
+Italian television aired the story and it caused a huge uproar, as it was the first time the Italian military had been accused of wrongdoing in Iraq.
 General Dalzini denied the Italian military had shot an ambulance.
 Immediately following, Garen and Doshi were interrogated for many hours by the Italian military.
 Garen left the Italian military base, where he had been staying, for Baghdad.
 Two years after the incident, three soldiers were indicted for shooting at the ambulance, the first time Italian soldiers had been indicted for a crime during the Iraq war.